When Your Child Has Vertigo

 -

 Basilar artery migraine.
 This type of migraine can cause both headache and vertigo.
 The symptoms of vertigo often go away when the headache does.
+Your child may describe seeing patterns or flashing lights in their vision.

 How is vertigo diagnosed?